isocline/clockwork/README.md

 Modern Clockwork versions have the following Java requirements:

- - Java 8 or above runtime environments, both 32-bit and 64-bit versions are supported
+ - Java v1.8 or higher, both 32-bit and 64-bit versions are supported
  - Older versions of Java are not supported